matchms/matchms/README.rst

 ``None`` if the spectrum should be removed.

 For ``SpectraCollection`` inputs, filters operate on the full collection.
-Filters that remove spectra drop the corresponding rows from both ``MetadataTable`` and ``FragmentCollection``.
+Filters that remove spectra drop the corresponding rows from both ``MetadataCollection`` and ``FragmentCollection``.
 If all spectra are removed, the filter may return ``None``.